E numbers: which ones can I eat?

 E400-499: Emulsifiers

-Emulsifiers change the texture of a product and allow two originally incompatible substances to become mixed.
+Emulsifiers change the texture of a product and enable two substances that are originally immiscible to be mixed together.

 | Natural sugar alcohol | E420 | Sorbitol | |